mhenke/cfwheels-training/00-upandrunning.md

 Now you'll see the ```findAll()``` command gave you back an query object holding the one article we created and saved.
 Go ahead and **create 3 more sample articles** in one request under a method called "moreSamples".

-### Moving Towards a Web Interface * Setting up the Router
+### Moving Towards a Web Interface * Setting up the Route

 We've created a few articles through the Examples controller, but we really don't have a web application until we have a better web interface.
 Let's get that started.
-We said "Wheels uses an **MVC** architecture", and we've worked with the Model, now we need a Controller and View.
+We said "Wheels uses an **MVC** architecture", and we've worked with the Model, now we need a View and Controller.

-When a Wheels application gets a request from a web browser it first goes to the **router**.
+When a Wheels application gets a request from a web browser, it first goes to the **router**.
 The router decides what the request is trying to do and what resources it is trying to interact with.
 The router dissects a request based on the address it is requesting.
 Let's open the router's configuration file, _/config/routes.cfm_.

 Inside this file you'll see ```<cfset addRoute(name="home", pattern="", controller="wheels", action="wheels") />```.
 This is the default route and it directs to the Congratulations page, you saw when we first loaded our application.
 Let's replace it with: